jeffreycbw/palm_oil_price/README.md

 Using docker, airflow postgresql and sklearn for this project to forecast palm oil spot price for 3 months

 Steps To Run and View Results on Airflow:
+This is tested successfuly on linux ubuntu os.
-1. In docker toolbox/terminal, change the active directory to the folder that contains the docker-compose.yml
+1. In terminal, change the active directory to the folder that contains the docker-compose.yml

-2. In docker toolbox/terminal, run 'docker-compose build'
+2. In terminal, run 'docker-compose build'

-3. In docker toolbox/terminal, run 'docker-compose up'
+3. In terminal, run 'docker-compose up'

 4. To view airflow webui, open your browser to localhost:8080
 ![image](https://user-images.githubusercontent.com/36352341/80977932-ff046b00-8e57-11ea-9b7e-a41c00e6688a.png)